Cruising Q&A

 Will I get seasick?

-Every individual is different of course.
-If your prone to any type of motion sickness, you'll want to ask your doctor about certain remedies.
-The patch behind the ear seems to be the most common with passengers.
+Every individual is different of course, but if your prone to any type of motion sickness, you'll want to ask your doctor about certain remedies (the patch behind the ear seems to be the most common with passengers.)
 We've known folks who took a remedy the first day of the cruise before leaving port and later felt sick.
-Everyone we talk to who wears the patch say they work great.
-It's hard telling if these folks feel sick from the patch, or it was actual motion sickness.
+It's difficult to know if these folks feel sick from the patch, or it was actual motion sickness.
+The majority of folks we talk to who wear the patch say they work great.
 Bottom line, if your prone to motion sickness, talk to your doctor and find out what's best for you.
-The cruise ships usually have motion sickness remedies on-board the ship, however we recommend you bring along your own.
-Even if you're not prone to motion sickness, you can still feel the effects if you over indulge - fun, alcohol, food, the sun, and so on.
-It's so easy to go for broke on the first day(s), so remember to pace yourself.
-Everything in moderation if you want to avoid the cruise blues.
+The cruise ships usually have motion sickness remedies on-board the ship for purchase, however we recommend you bring along your own.
+Even if you're not prone to motion sickness, you can still feel the effects if you over indulge in fun, alcohol, food, sun, and so on.

 Do I Need Travel Insurance?